Today I’ve got my final gift guide for the 2018 holiday season — this one is for the grandparents.

 ten // If they love their pet, or perhaps lost a beloved pet, these custom pet pillows are made right in Brooklyn.
 Submit a favorite photo of their pet, and give them a one-of-a-kind keepsake pillow that they can enjoy for years to come.

 twelve // Food treats are always a great idea because they’re consumable and won’t leave lingering clutter to find a spot for.
-Harry and David is not just for pears!
+Harry and D is not just for pears!
 They have so many options nowadays, and you can treat your loved ones to the perfect thing, depending on their tastes and dietary restrictions.
 Choose from Cheesecake Factory, chocolates and sweets, wine, flowers and plants, baked goods, combo baskets, and more.

 thirteen // They can take their coffee go and keep it hot for hours with one of these YETI ramblers.